mrozanoff/PythonSQL/README.md

 # PythonSQL
-Learning how to query SQL through python.
+Learning how to use SQL through python.
 WORK IN PROGRESS